rbowsley/lamplighthelp/source/25-3-0_Viewing_library_items.markdown

-# 25.3.0 Viewing Library Items
+# 25.3.0 Library Module: Viewing Items

 > All database operators can view the items that have been saved to the library